sulfo/xml-sitemap-feed/readme.txt

 == Description ==

-This plugin dynamically creates an XML feed that complies with the XML Sitemap protocol.
-There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/feed/sitemap/ and for backward compatibility on yourblogurl.tld/sitemap.xml or yourblogurl.tld/?feed=sitemap if you do not use a fancy permalink structure, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+This plugin dynamically creates an feed that complies with the **XML Sitemap** protocol.
+There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml and on yourblogurl.tld/?feed=sitemap for if you do not use a fancy permalink structure, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

-A reference to it is added to your (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
-If you do not use fancy URL's in WordPress, if you have WP installed in a subdirectory or if you use WP for pages only and do not have any posts, WordPress does not generate a robots.txt output.
-You'll have to create your own and upload it to your site root.
-See FAQ's.
+A reference to it is added to your (by WordPress dynamically created) **robots.txt** on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.

+*NOTE:* If you _do not use fancy URL's_, if you have WordPress installed in a _subdirectory_ or if have _only pages_ and no posts, WordPress does **not** generate a robots.txt output. _You'll have to create your own and upload it to your site root!_ See FAQ's.

 = Advantages =